winesapOS/winesapOS/README.md

 **All Intel Macs are supported.** Linux works on most Macs out-of-the-box these days.
 Drivers are pre-installed for newer hardware where native Linux support is missing.

+For installation onto an internal drive, winesapOS must be installed as a [dual-boot](#dual-boot) alongside macOS.
+It will not work as the only installed operating system on an Intel Mac.

 | Hardware | Supported | Third-Party Driver(s) |
 | -------- | --------- | --------- |
 | Keyboard | Yes | [linux-t2 patches](https://pagure.io/kernel-fsync/blob/main/f/SOURCES/t2linux.patch) |